JJ/granada-off/text/geekery.md

 was introduced to them by Federico García Lorca.

 However, his geekery stems on his work on the machinery of the cinema.
-During the second world war, he
+During the Second World War, he
 [registered a patent](http://invenes.oepm.es/InvenesWeb/detalle?referencia=P0168257)
 for what would now be called binaural sound.
 He wanted to create an integral experience with moviegoing, and in fact, the wrapping sound